bcgsc/chromeqc/README.md

 -p --stats_out_path: default='.'                 , type=str  , note: the directory needs to be created already -v --verbose       : default=False               , no value  , note: If supplied, will be set to true, else will be false.
 ```

 ### Examples
 ```
 python3 random_sampling_from_whitelist.py -w ../data/whitelist_barcodes.txt.gz -i ../data/read-RA_si-GAGTTAGT_lane-001-chunk-0002.fastq.gz -v
 ```
 ## How ChromeQC Works
+The pipeline starts with raw fastq files of interleaved paired end reads provided by 10x Chromium platform.
+### Extracting Barcodes and Sampling Reads

 ## Prerequisites
 ```